Dubai International Financial Centre (DIFC)

 Dubai International Financial Centre Amenities

 Those who live here can eat, shop, work and play all within DIFC.
-A walk down from one of the residential buildings leads straight onto DIFC’s retail corridor, lined by individual stores and host to regular farmer’s markets, so that residents rarely have to leave the district in order to find what they need.
+A walk down from one of the residential buildings leads straight onto DIFC’s retail corridor, Gate Avenue, lined by individual stores and host to regular farmer’s markets, so that residents rarely have to leave the district in order to find what they need.
 A modern health club offers sports enthusiasts a variety of facilities, including squash, tennis and basketball courts.
 The landscaped grounds provide residents with places to walk and socialise.
 Fine dining, cafés, well-known retail stores and an entertainment centre are all just a short walk away.

 DIFC’s Town Centre, still in development, claims to become one of Dubai’s ‘most distinctive lifestyle destinations’, with outdoor restaurants and cafés and a variety of street entertainment acts.
 It will also offer a central market selling fruit, vegetables, fish, meats and cheeses.